mcjazzyfunky/archived-php-logging/README.md

 four lines of PHP code to make "php-logging" run propertly in your application.<br>
-If having only one log file is fine for you but you would like a different text format for the log entries or just pass the log parameters directly to the logging system (maybe 15% of all cases) you have to write those four lines plus one closure.<br>
+If having only one log file is fine for you but you would like a different text output format for the log entries or just pass the log parameters directly to the underlying logging system (maybe 15% of all cases) you have to write those four lines plus one closure.<br>
 For all other (maybe 5%) cases you have to implement two interfaces to make the log entries be processed the way you like.